hyutake/CRISP-prac/README.md

 <ul>
   <li>Frontend</li>
   <ol>
-    <li>Add edit functionality to tasks - smth like onClick task -> modal w/ TaskForm but already filled in w/ task's data</li>
-    <li>Add form validation - cannot be empty etc., maybe also change css styles if invalid for visual effect</li>
+    <li>Add form validation - cannot be empty etc. (more or less done w/ the required keyword it feels like), maybe also change css styles if invalid for visual effect</li>
     <li>Add error handling (idk)</li>
   </ol>
   <li>Backend</li>